hollowphoton/testing/learn/ReadMe.txt

 ===============---------- CHANGES ----------===============

+2016-04-05
+	-updated error checking on the main menu & func list

 2016-04-04
 	-previously, if a non-number was entered in a function, the program 'misheard' the user and suggested a random